-This is based on all residents including those who were unavailable to be interviewed but were confirmed by neighbours, property managers or landlords to be resident for at least 6 months.
+This is based on all residents, including those who were unavailable to be interviewed but were confirmed by neighbours, property managers or landlords to be residents for at least 6 months.

-The population total in most of the 2010 Census tables is not necessarily equal to the headcount population as some residents may have been counted but have no information.
+The population total in most of the 2021 Census tables is not necessarily equal to the headcount population as some residents may have been counted but provided no other information.

-3.1.4 Head of household
+Head of household

-The only criterion that is used to define a head is that the person should be a responsible adult.
-A member of the household is designated as the head primarily to establish the relationship of household members.
-Every household must have a member designated as head for the purpose of the Census.
-In a single family household, the father or mother is usually designated the head.
+The only criterion that is used to define the head of household is that the person should be a responsible adult.
+A household member is designated as the head primarily to establish the relationship of household members.
+Every household must have a member designated as head for the Census.
+The father or mother is usually designated the head of a single-family household.
 It does not matter which one is designated the head.
 In a one-person household, that person is the head.
-In a household where members are unrelated, the head is that person whom the other members designate as the head of household for the purpose of the Census.
-The person running a guesthouse or similar establishment where a payment is made for boarding and lodging is considered the head of household.
+In a household where members are unrelated, the head is the person the other members designated as the head of the household for the Census.
+The person running a guesthouse or similar establishment where payment is made for boarding and lodging is considered the head of household.